 John, what are you working on after the release of your book My Life in Dire Straits?

-Well, I’ve been doing quite a bit of work, talking to people about the book and that’s been taking some time – but also, I’ve got a record coming out in mid-February 2022 which was recorded actually quite a long time ago, but because of Covid, we’ve had to push it back.
+Well, I’ve been doing quite a bit of work, talking to people about the book and that’s been taking some time – but also, I’ve got a record coming out in mid-February 2022 which was recorded actually quite a long time ago, but we’ve had to push it back.
 So I’m just getting ready for that.
 I’ve been doing some videos for the new album, and one of them is already out on YouTube with the new song.
 And so I have been pretty busy really.
 Generally speaking, I like to keep myself busy, as I always have done.
 I wake up in the morning and I like to do things.

 What’s the title of the new album?